 - Facilitate ongoing monitoring of third-party partners.

-- Provide third party management process consistency
+- Provide third-party GRC management process consistency

-- Communicate effectively with third parties on matters of risk and compliance
+- Communicate effectively with third-parties on matters of risk and compliance

-- Track critical workflow and tasks internally and with third party relationships
+- Track critical workflow and tasks internally and with third-party relationships

 - Deliver effective third party governance and assurance to the board of directors, regulators, and stakeholders